MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-copyinf-directive.md

     Windows copies the specified INF files into a system directory path that it will search during device installations.

--   The INF files that are specified in the **CopyINF** directive must reside in the same directory as the INF file that contains the **CopyINF** directive.
+-   The INF files that are specified in the **CopyINF** directive must reside in the same directory as the INF file that contains the **CopyINF** directive or in a subdirectory of that directory.
+If the INF file resides in a subdirectory, the **CopyINF** directive should include the full relative path to that INF file.
+For example, `CopyINF=SubDir1\SubDir2\Example.inf`.
 -   You must include all INF files on each disk of a multidisk installation.

 Starting with Windows Vista, the following points also apply to the **CopyINF** directive: